mochi-mqtt/server/README.md

 ```

 ##### OnMessage
-`server.Events.OnMessage` is called when a Publish packet is received.
+`server.Events.OnMessage` is called when a Publish packet (message) is received.
 The method receives the published message and information about the client who published it.

+> This hook is only triggered when a message is received by clients.
+It is not triggered when using the direct `server.Publish` method.

+##### OnProcessMessage
+`server.Events.OnMessage` is called before a publish packet (message) is processed.
+Specifically, the method callback is triggered after topic and ACL validation has occurred, but before the headers and payload are processed.
+You can use this if you want to programmatically change the data of the packet, such as setting it to retain, or altering the QoS flag.

+If an error is returned, the packet will not be modified. and the existing packet will be used.
+If this is an unwanted outcome, the `mqtt.ErrRejectPacket` error can be returned from the callback, and the packet will be dropped/ignored, any further processing is abandoned.

 > This hook is only triggered when a message is received by clients.
 It is not triggered when using the direct `server.Publish` method.

 ```go
 import "github.com/mochi-co/mqtt/server/events"